Two generalisations of sharp k-transitivity

-\begin{examples*} We note the following examples of \Fr structures with SWIRs and SIRs to which the above theorem can be applied.
-(See \Cref{ex: structures with SWIRS}.) \begin{itemize} \item Let $\M$ be transitive and have free amalgamation.
-Then $\M$ has a SIR, and so admits a sharply $k$-transitive action for $k = 1, 2, 3$.
+\begin{eg} We note the following examples of \Fr structures with SWIRs and SIRs to which the above theorem can be applied.
+(See \Cref{ex: structures with SWIRS}.) \begin{itemize} \item Let $1 \leq k \leq 3$.
+Let $\M$ have free amalgamation, and in the case $k = 3$ additionally assume that $M$ is transitive.
+Then $\M$ has a SIR (given by the free amalgam), and so admits a sharply $k$-homogeneous action.
 Examples of such $\M$ include the random graph, the random $K_n$-free graph, the Henson digraphs and the random $n$-hypergraph.
-The random poset also has a SIR. \item The random tournament, random $n$-linear order (the free superposition of $n$ linear orders), and the generic order expansion of a \Fr structure with free amalgamation (e.g.\ the random ordered graph) have a SWIR, and thus admit sharply $k$-transitive actions for $k = 1, 2, 3$.
-Likewise the \Fr limit of the class of oriented graphs omitting an $n$-anticlique ($n \geq 3$) has a SWIR. \end{itemize}
+The generic poset also has a SIR, and so admits a sharply $k$-homogeneous action for $1 \leq k \leq 3$. \item Let $1 \leq k \leq 3$.
+The generic $n$-linear order (the free superposition of $n$ linear orders) and the generic order expansion of a \Fr structure with free amalgamation (e.g.\ the generic ordered graph) have a SWIR, and all $k$-substructures are rigid, and thus they admit a sharply $k$-homogeneous action. \end{itemize} \end{eg}